 Does Impartial Investigations have proper procedures in place if I have a complaint?

-Yes, we do.
-If you have a complaint about the outcome of an investigation, the way it was done, our fees, or the conduct of our people, firstly put your complaint in writing to our Managing Partner at firstname.lastname@example.org.
+Yes, they do.
+If you have a complaint about the outcome of an investigation, the way it was done, the fees, or the conduct of their people, firstly put your complaint in writing to the Managing Partner at firstname.lastname@example.org.
 If you have not received a satisfactory response within 14 days, you may then take your complaint to our professional association, the Association of British Investigators (the ABI).
 Get the ABI’s contact details at www.theabi.org.uk.

-We achieve that by being members of the Association of British Investigators (the ABI).
-This is the only association in the industry that checks all its members’ backgrounds for criminality.
+Simple.
+They achieve that by being Full Members of the Association of British Investigators (the ABI).
+This is the only association in the industry that checks all its members’ backgrounds.
 It also confirms whether or not they are insured for public liability.
 Also whether they understand how to process data legally under GDPR.

 The ABI is alone in doing that as the only investigation industry body in the UK that takes the honesty of its members and their knowledge of data protection, and particularly GDPR, extremely seriously.
-That is partly why it’s an approved supplier of Law Society of Scotland and endorsed by the Law Society of England and Wales.
+That is partly why it’s the sole approved supplier of Law Society of Scotland and is working with the Law Society of England and Wales.

 Finally, a warning …

-Beware.
+Beware. many so-called private investigators are crooks.
+Sorry, but it’s true.
 Even top businessmen fail to properly check before they hire a private investigator.
-Even the billionaire businessman Elon Musk who found out too late he had hired a crook when he took on fake and inexperienced so-called investigator James Howard-Higgins.
+Even the billionaire businessman Elon Musk found out too late he had hired a crook when he took on fake and inexperienced blunderer James Howard-Higgins.
+There are many chancers out there like Higgins.
 Needless to say, Howard-Higgins was not a member of the ABI.
-Without the assurance of ABI membership, you too could end up hiring one of the many rogues and criminals in the UK who also pass themselves off as private investigators.
+Without the assurance of ABI membership, you too could end up hiring one of the many rogues and criminals in the UK who pass themselves off as private investigators.
 If in doubt, call the ABI.
 They will keep you right.

 To get in touch with Impartial Investigations now, go to Contact Us.